EricRohlfs/blog/docs/making-a-configurable-custom-element.md

   //myCustomElement.js
   export function makeMyCustomElement(cfg){
     const myCustomElement = class extends HTMLElement{
-      ... all the usual stuff, but can reference the cfg }
+      ... all the usual stuff, but can use the cfg
+    }

     return myCustomElement